 You may find the updated visiting information on the official website of the Historical Vault.

 Activity #13: Rothenburg’s Medieval Crime Museum

-See the equipment, tools used for death punishments, public humiliation, torture, and more.
-You can also find objects to penalize anyone caught using witchcraft and sorcery.
+See the equipment and tools used for death punishments, public humiliation, torture, etc. You can also find objects to penalize anyone caught using witchcraft and sorcery.
 Books, where medieval laws are written, passports, and different legal documents are there too.

 Perhaps, the most striking artifacts you will see inside the Medieval Crime Museum are the Iron Maiden, Spikey chair, and the shame masks.
 They’re like items straight out of a horror movie.

 If you want to visit the Medieval Crime Museum, you may check the latest announcements (opening hours and entry fee) on the official website of the Medieval Crime Museum.

 On the other side of the town, located to the north of Rothenburg’s Market Square, we can find the Rothenburg Museum – where the creative character of Rothenburg is exhibited.
 See collections of paintings, sculptures, impressive weapons, and other items gathered together from within the 8-century-long history of the city.

 Art enthusiasts will love to see Rothenburg frozen in time depicted in two beautiful paintings: “Stadt im Rauch” (“Town in Smoke”) by Arthur Wasse and the Bronnen”-Mill in the Tauber Valley by Theodor Alt.

 The schedule and entry fee might change without prior notice, so please check for announcements from the official website of Rothenburg Museum before going.

 Reason #7: Rothenburg’s Fun Activities